The Problem With Phosphorus

 The provincial water quality objective for P is <20ug/L.

 On April 1, 2012, the Lawn Fertilizer By-Law was enacted by the City of Greater Sudbury (CGS).
 It restricts the use of lawn fertilizers containing phosphorus within CGS for routine lawn care.
-Despite the by-law, Nepahwin Lake phosphorus levels continued to rise and spiked in 2017 at 20.4 ug/L!
+Despite the by-law, Nepahwin Lake phosphorus levels continues to rise.

 CGS commissioned the Nepahwin Lake Causation Study (NLCS) to address the statistically significant increase in total P in recent years.
 In 2018, CGS increased the frequency and scope of Nepahwin Lake water quality monitoring and in response to NLCS recommendations, will continue to do so in collaboration with NLWSG.
 View the full NLCS report here.